 The Wakeboarding Experience is a chance to have a barrel of laughs and get soaked to the skin as you attempt to keep your balance in a snowboard-style waterskiing lesson.

 It’s fun, it’s cool (when you’re not wiping out) and it’s simple to learn.
 So strap in, grab on and dive right in for a wet and wild wakeboarding adventure!
 Far from being a ‘drag’, you’ll soon find that thrills and spills are the name of the game as you twist and turn to keep your balance, maintain control and stay onboard.
 It’s easier said than done so prepare to find out what you’re made of and get ready for a dunking in this rip roaring, rough and ready adventure.

-How about this?:Receive an extended introduction to wakeboarding in Exmouth, Devon.
+Try this one:Receive an extended introduction to wakeboarding in Exmouth, Devon.
 Spend 30 minutes practising on land, 30 minutes on water, and then 15 minute trying your hand at a few tricks.